-The Secretary of the Interior's Standards for the Treatment of Historic Properties is divided into four sections, each focusing on a different element of treatment of historic buildings and structures.
-The Standards for Rehabilitation are the most applicable to these Design Guidelines, as they address building repairs, alterations, and additions to meet continuing or new uses while retaining historic character.
-The Standards for Rehabilitation are listed below (the Standards for Preservation, Restoration, and Reconstruction, respectively, are included in Appendix B of this document).
+The Secretary of the Interior's Standards for the Rehabilitation of Historic Properties provide a general basis for these Design Guidelines, as they address building repairs, alterations, and additions to meet continuing or new uses while retaining historic character.
+The Standards for Rehabilitation are listed below (and are also found in Appendix D of this document).
 They emphasize the minimization of changes to the defining characteristics, materials, features, and elements of buildings and the historic character and integrity of properties, calling for the repair rather than replacement of deteriorated materials when possible.

-- A property shall be used for its historic purpose or be placed in a new use that requires minimal change to the defining characteristics of the building and its site and environment. - The historic character of a property shall be retained and preserved.
+- A property shall be used for its historic purpose or be placed in a new use that requires minimal change to the defining characteristics of the building and its site and environment. - 2.
+The historic character of a property shall be retained and preserved.
 The removal of historic materials or alteration of features and spaces that characterize a property shall be avoided. - 3.
 Each property shall be recognized as a physical record of its time, place, and use.
 Changes that create a false sense of historical development, such as adding conjectural features or architectural elements from other buildings, shall not be undertaken. - 4.
 Most properties change over time; those changes that have acquired historic significance in their own right shall be retained and preserved. - 5.
 Distinctive features, finishes, and construction techniques or examples of craftsmanship that characterize a historic property shall be preserved.

 - 6. Deteriorated historic features shall be repaired rather than replaced.
 Where the severity of deterioration requires replacement of a distinctive feature, the new feature shall match the old in design, color, texture, and other visual qualities and, where possible, materials.
 Replacement of missing features shall be substantiated by documentary, physical, or pictorial evidence. - 7.
 Chemical or physical treatments, such as sandblasting, that cause damage to historic materials shall not be used.
-The surface cleaning of structures, if appropriate, shall be undertaken using the gentlest means possible. - Significant archeological resources affected by a project shall be protected and preserved.
+The surface cleaning of structures, if appropriate, shall be undertaken using the gentlest means possible. - 8.
+Significant archeological resources affected by a project shall be protected and preserved.
 If such resources must be disturbed, mitigation measures shall be undertaken. - 9.
 New additions, exterior alterations, or related new construction shall not destroy historic materials that characterize the property.
 The new work shall be differentiated from the old and shall be compatible with the massing, size, scale, and architectural features to protect the historic integrity of the property and its environment. - 10.
 New additions and adjacent or related new construction shall be undertaken in such a manner that if removed in the future, the essential form and integrity of the historic property and its environment would be unimpaired.